LocalRoast8080/AnkiAI/README.md

 Whatever methods this service offers should be generic in nature so the client can be changed to say OpenAi's API without issue.

-Operation will be performed manually in the main method to test POC.
+Operations will be performed manually in the main method to test POC.

-## Things to do later... or never
+### NoteCardProcessorService

+### NoteCardController

+---
+## Current Status

 ### MVP Goals
 - [x] Spell check 10 note cards 2/28 done 3/5